Community Cat

 More than 40% of Americans care for an outdoor cat.

-We will teach caretakers the basics of trapping, how to provide ongoing care with food, water and shelter.
-Help stay up to date with vaccinations and get emergency or sick care when needed.
-We have many tips for seasonal care, parasite control and taming practices.
+We will teach caretakers the basics of trapping and how to provide ongoing care with food, water, and shelter.
+We will also help them stay up to date with vaccinations and get emergency or sick care when needed.
+We have many tips for seasonal care, parasite control, and taming practices.